liuyxpp/liuyxpp.github.io/_posts/2020-04-23-scattering-5.md

 \end{equation}\label{eq:JOmegaJ}
 $$

-Note that, for a spherical wave, the relation between flux and the maximum magnitude of a plane wave in eq.\eqref{eq:JAA} should be rewriten as
+Note that, for a spherical wave, the relation between flux and the maximum magnitude of a plane wave in eq.\eqref{eq:JAA} should be rewritten as

 $$
 \begin{equation}